 1. Make a Memory List.

 With an extensive Memory List, you may also have an insight into the development of your memoir.
-You will naturally tell yourself: “This is important and deserves priority.”
+You will naturally tell yourself: “This is interesting but it deserves to be only in an appositive or in an introductory phrase.
+This is important and deserves a whole section of a chapter or a chapter itself.”

 2. Write the most important stories first.